There are many things that are trying and difficult about parenting, especially if you are a new mom.

 As a new mom, I was constantly seeking the right way.
 I googled the most ridiculous things.
 And slowly, I started to forget about what other people said.
 I stopped turning to Google and started following my heart.

-Children didn’t come with instructions for a reason.
+Children don’t come with instructions for a reason.
 We all need to parent in the way that our heart is telling us to parent.
 No one is ever going to agree with all of your parenting decisions.
 I can guarantee you will disagree with some of my decisions.

-Maybe I’m crazy but I don’t cry-it-out.
+Maybe I’m crazy but I don’t do Cry-It-Out.

 It just doesn’t feel natural to me.

 Maybe I’m crazy but I wake up multiple times a night with my 20 month old.

 I don’t sleep with her.
 I physically get out of bed.
 Sometimes I think I really am crazy for this one.
 But I need my space at night.

 Maybe I’m crazy but I don’t have much of a social life.

 I’m okay with that for now.
 I work, and that’s enough time away from my kids for me.
 The years are flying by, and I want to be present for as much of their childhood as possible.